kimkulling/kims_brain_dump/blog/eng/developer_jornal/dev_log.md

 # My developer journal
+## 07-21-2025
+- I added a logger to the cppcore lib.
+- I found a strange issue in the unittests of the Asset-Importer-Lib: when running a unittest to evaluate a out-of-bounds issue in the Halflife-Model-Importer the memory sanitizer told me that a access-after-free was detected.
+The implementation of the asset-importer-import class was reused after free.
+Unfortunately the importer was allocated on the stack and my expectation was that the release of the importer will release the implementation as well.
+So I am still investigating this.
+## 07-20.2025
+- I worked on a fix for an out-of-bounds-access vulnerability in the Asset-Importer-Lib.
+And getting the fix is easy.
+Getting a working test for the behavior get hard.
 ## 07-05-2025
 - Using vcpkg, SDL2 and Vulkan is more complicated than expected.
 I tried to load all the needed vulkan-libs and render a simple triangle.
 To optimize the way to set it up I installes SDL2 and volk by using vcpkg. unfortunately, nothing worked.
 The SLS2-stuff told me that the co9nfiguration of the